-The Crisp harmonized data feed allows you to access unified point of sales and inventory data in an outbound connector, so you can easily analyze data consolidated from multiple retailers in third-party tools or pipe it to a cloud storage provider.
+The Crisp harmonized data feed allows you to access unified point of sales and inventory data in an export feed, so you can easily analyze data consolidated from multiple retailers in third-party tools or pipe it to a cloud storage provider.
 Currently, the Crisp harmonized feed includes three export tables with data from the following sources:

 - Retailer Inventory DC table - Dollar General, Harris Teeter, Kroger, Target, and Walmart